skpassegna/json-parser/SECURITY.md

 - Suggested fix (if possible)
 - Your contact information

+### Security Tools

+We use the following tools for security analysis:
+- PHPStan for static analysis
+- Composer Security Checker for dependency vulnerabilities

+### Dependencies

+- Regularly update dependencies to mitigate known vulnerabilities
+- Use `composer outdated` to check for outdated packages

 ## Security Best Practices

 When using this library, consider the following security best practices: